Target won’t be adding Hampton Creek products back on its shelves

 The decision to permanently end the relationship may have stemmed from the way Hampton Creek went about announcing publicly and to the media it had been cleared.
 According to Bloomberg, which first reported the news, spokesperson for the startup Andrew Noyes said, “Target informed us that sharing with the public the FDA’s conclusion that our products are safe violated Target’s vendor communication guidelines.”

-However, Hampton Creek disputes Targets decision to end the relationship simply based on the startup’s actions following the FDA clearance.
+However, Hampton Creek is taken back by Target’s decision to end the relationship simply based on the startup’s actions following the FDA clearance.

 “We understandably felt there was a necessity to share the FDA’s conclusions, so we did,” a statement Hampton Creek sent to TechCrunch reads.
 “Target publicly said they would leave this in the hands of the FDA.
 Target informed us that sharing with the public the FDA’s conclusion that our products are safe violated Target’s vendor communication guidelines.
 Target told us that is what drove their decision to end our relationship.”